-A fantastic free app from Curriculum Pathways, CodeSnaps, can engage an entire classroom with just one iPad and one robot.
+A fantastic free app from SAS, CodeSnaps, can engage an entire classroom with just one iPad and one robot.
 Using printed coding blocks, students create programs that, when scanned by the CodeSnaps app, can be executed on a robotic ball.
 While CodeSnaps is an excellent resource for introducing students to coding, it can also help teach concepts as diverse as geometry, friction, and teamwork.

 Navigating an Obstacle Course (QL #1588) is a collaborative activity that uses the CodeSnaps iPad app to introduce students to coding and the roles of a programming team.
 In groups of three, students program a robot to navigate an obstacle course.
 The domain expert measures and draws the course and communicates requirements back to the team.
 The lead programmer uses printed CodeSnaps blocks to write a program that controls the robotic ball.
 The tester watches the robot execute the program, notes any errors, and reports these back to the group as bugs for the team to fix.